ztimson/PiKVM/README.md

  - [2.13" E-Ink Display](https://www.waveshare.com/2.13inch-e-paper-hat.htm)

 ## Assembly
-1. _Optional: Cut the head off a USB cable & solder it to the debug pads on the back of the Pi; extend to the right (Opposite the SD card) & glue with hot glue_
+1. Cut the head off a USB cable & solder it to the debug pads on the back of the Pi; extend to the right (Opposite the SD card)
 2. Connect HDMI/CSI-2 module via short ribbon cable (~40 mm); fold over and glue to back of board alighting with the SD card
-3. _Optional: Wire the Ethernet/SPI module onto SPI chanel 0_
+3. Wire the Ethernet/SPI module onto SPI chanel 0
-4. _Optional: Connect display via 8 pins on side to SPI channel 1_
+4. Connect E-Ink display via side pins to SPI channel 1

 ## Install
 1. Flash SD card with [latest PiKVM image](https://pikvm.org/download/) using the [Raspberry Pi Imager](https://www.raspberrypi.com/software/)